pbabbott/my-tech-learnings/vscode-commands/basic-node-example/docs/getting-started.md

 The second is `src/index.js` - this is meant to start the API and stay running as a service on a particular port.

+### Commands

+`npm run start:console` - this will run the console program

+`npm run start:dev` - this will start the API on port 3000